Brynjel Andersen Gjerager

 Brynjel Andersen Gjerager (1761 - 27 January 1838) was a Norwegian farmer who served as a representative at the Norwegian Constitutional Assembly.

-Brynjel Andersen Gjerager was born in Voss in Hordaland, Norway.
+Brynjel Andersen Gjerager was born in Voss in Søndre Bergenhus, Norway.
 In his home village, he served for many years a member of the Settlement Commission (forlikskommissaer) which mediated private disputes.
 He also held other appointment positions in the parish.

-He represented Søndre Bergenhus amt (now Hordaland) at the Norwegian Constituent Assembly at Eidsvoll in 1814.
+He represented Søndre Bergenhus amt (now Hordaland) at the Norwegian Constituent Assembly at Eidsvoll Manor in 1814.
 He joined fellow representatives Georg Burchard Jersin and Arnoldus von Westen Sylow Koren.
-At Eidsvoll, all three representatives supported the position of the independence party (Selvstendighetspartiet).
+At Eidsvoll Manor, all three representatives supported the position of the independence party (Selvstendighetspartiet).